botpanel/dbm/README.md

 12. In your DBM project, in the application navigation menu click the `Extensions` dropdown, and select `DBM Dashboard`.
 13. Copy and paste your application id and secret into the field, and hit `Save`.
 14. From this point to see if everything is configured properly, restart your bot and open your console.
 You should see the message `[DBM Dashboard] Successfully authenticated with application "APPLICATION_NAME" (APPLICATION_ID)!`

+# Receiving Data

+When a user modifies data on their dashboard, an interaction is sent from our server to your bot, much alike how discord interactions work.
+This interaction stores data such as the variable name, data, etc. **You must acknowledge every request for it to be marked as successful on your user's dashboard.** To do this create an event on your bot using the `DBM Dashboard Data Changed` event.
+This event has one temporary variable input, which is the `Interaction Object`, and is fired every time a user submits a data change request from their dashboard.
+When you receive this request, you can use the `Store Dashboard Interaction Info` action to store all necessary data and make changes to your bot's backend storage.
+Once all data changes have been made, make sure to acknowledge the interaction using the `Acknowledge Dashboard Interaction` action.

+An example rawdata doing all of the above using DBM's built in server data database can be found [here](https://rawdata.dbm-network.org/raw-data/1535).